FNNDSC/ChRIS_ultron_backEnd/README.md

 Grant all privileges to user chris on the database:

 ````
-GRANT ALL ON chris_dev.* TO 'chris'@'localhost' IDENTIFY BY 'Chris1234';
+GRANT ALL ON chris_dev.* TO 'chris'@'localhost' IDENTIFIED BY 'Chris1234';
 ````

 ### Dependencies: